 The familiar smell of coffee delighted my senses as I stepped into my favorite local coffee shop.
 I examined the shelves.
 This could be perfect!
 Each item seemed unique enough to be personal and general enough to please anyone who drinks a morning cup of coffee.
 I picked out and purchased two great Christmas gifts.
 I small-talked with the cashier, placed my items in a bag, and stepped out into the crisp beginnings of winter weather…comments

 Do you remember your first loose tooth?
 Wiggly, staring, pressing your tongue to push it outward in hopes it would fall out.
 Eating apples in hopes it would show up attached somewhere on the core.
 Waiting.
 Staring.
 Waiting some more..
 It’s quite a monumental event.
 Losing teeth, growing up it is a right of passage – baby teeth move out while grown up teeth move in.
-I remember being about 7 years old and I…comments
+I remember I would freak out every time I'd…comments